 What is GHB?

 GHB is a central nervous system depressant.
-This means that it slows down the function of your body and your brain.
-GHB’s effects can also interfere with how your body and brain communicate with each other.
+As such, it commonly involves respiratory depression.
+Its effects can also interfere with how your physical body and brain communicate with each other.
 This particular effect can lead to feelings of paralysis and not being able to coordinate correctly.

 Medically, it is used as a general anaesthetic to provide powerful sedation whilst undergoing short but very painful operative procedures.

-If you have ever been given GHB in hospital, it is likely that you cannot recall anything that happened whilst under its influence.
+If you have ever been given the drug in hospital, it is likely that you cannot recall anything that happened whilst under its influence.
 This is because it has strong amnesic effects that can cause loss of memory, as well as loss of consciousness.

 GHB is a colourless and odourless liquid, making it easy to slip into someone’s drink without them knowing.